github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ---
-title: Creating CI tests with the Checks API
+title: Building CI checks with a GitHub App
+shortTitle: Build CI checks
-intro: 'Build a continuous integration server to run tests using a {% data variables.product.prodname_github_app %} and the Checks API.'
+intro: 'Build a continuous integration server to run tests using a {% data variables.product.prodname_github_app %} and checks.'
 redirect_from:
   - /apps/quickstart-guides/creating-ci-tests-with-the-checks-api
   - /developers/apps/creating-ci-tests-with-the-checks-api